divyansh-coder-git/agentic-pdf-research-helper/README.md

 ```

 ## How it works
+**_There is a notebook in this folder named "walkthrough.ipynb", you can check that notebook out for hands-own working trial...._**

 The app is a **LangGraph state machine**, not a fixed linear pipeline.
 Every question flows through these nodes: